On Emergency Gear

 You are doing it wrong.

-4 knives, 2 flashlights, 20lb of MREs, 2 shovels, a collection of mini EDC tools, camouflaged clothing, heavy binos, 3 pistols and 100lb of ammo will not get you out of trouble.
+Four knives, two flashlights, 20 pounds of MREs, two shovels, a collection of mini EDC tools, camouflage clothing, heavy binos, three pistols, and 100 pounds of ammo will not get you out of trouble.

-Target dictates the weapon, and the weapon dictates the movement.
-I learned this a long time ago and it has saved me countless hours of planning, and pain on my back.
+The target dictates the weapon, and the weapon dictates the movement.
+I learned this a long time ago, and it has saved me countless hours of planning and a lot of pain on my back.
 You need the right emergency gear for the mission.
 Period.
 No more, no less.

 Start

 Start with the mission.
 What is it?
 Is it to go off the grid and live there for years?
-Or is it to bug out of your house, with your family if you have one, and get to safety, and remain there until the emergency has passed?
-If the former, well, by all means, carry that monstrosity you call bug-out bag, but if it’s the latter, you need to rethink the problem, what you prepare, and how you carry it.
+Or is it to bug out of your house, with your family if you have one, get to safety, and remain there until the emergency has passed?
+If it’s the former, then by all means carry that monstrosity you call a bug-out bag.
+If it’s the latter, you need to rethink the problem, what you prepare, and how you carry it.

-Now, this is not an article on "what to carry", so I will not give you endless lists of gear, and call endless brands of things.
-No. There are plenty of those out there.
-What I want to focus on is the thought process, the mindset and whether it is in the right place.
+This is not an article about what to carry, so I am not going to give you endless lists of gear and brands.
+There are plenty of those already out there.
+What I want to focus on is the thought process, the mindset, and whether it is in the right place.

-What is the problem you are trying to solve?
+What problem are you trying to solve?
 Get to safety.
-Start with that.
-Then ask “what is safety”.
+Start there.
+Then ask yourself what safety actually means.
 After that, make a plan.
 You are bugging out, then what?
 Are you wandering around aimlessly, or are you going to a specific place?
 Are you driving?
 Are you walking?
-Is it you, or you and other people?
+Is it just you, or are you moving with other people?
 Do you have food and warmth at the destination?
-Think first of what, where, and how.
+Think first about what, where, and how.
 Then think about the gear.

 Remain Light